Brad Keselowski Racing: Truck No. 19 history

-Austin Cindric was named as full-time driver for the No. 19 Draw-Tite Ford F-150 in 2017 and is running for Rookie of the Year honors.
-Cindric won his first NCWTS race in the Chevrolet Silverado 250 at Canadian Tire Motorsports Park in his 22nd start in the series, and only two weeks after team owner Keselowski announced the team's closing at the end of the season.
+Austin Cindric was named as full-time driver for the No. 19 Draw-Tite Ford F-150 in 2017 and ran for Rookie of the Year honors.
+Two weeks after the team announced its upcoming closure at the end of the season, Cindric won his first NCWTS race in the Chevrolet Silverado 250 at Canadian Tire Motorsports Park in his 22nd start in the series.